The FDA classifies cannabis as a Schedule I drug with ‘no accepted medical use,’ but it’s also for sale as a pharmaceutical. How?

 Where to Begin?

-It’s likely just a matter of time before the federal government must confront the medical efficacy of cannabis as a whole plant and not simply its chemical components.
+It’s likely just a matter of time before the federal government must accept the medical efficacy of cannabis as a whole plant and not simply its chemical components.
 As to how modern allopathic medicine would integrate a smoked, non-dosable medication into its pharmacopeia remains to be seen.